bryanmcelvy/microHeartMonitor/README.md

 ## To-do
 ### Hardware
 * Design a custom PCB
+  * Replace most of the AFE circuitry with an AFE IC (e.g. AD8232)
   * Add electrostatic discharge (ESD) protection
-* Replace most of the op-amps in the AFE circuitry with an AFE IC (e.g. AD8232)
+  * Add decoupling capacitors

 ### Software
 * Rework the structure of/relationship between the LCD and ILI9341 modules
 * Refactor ADC module to be more general